Film Production Portfolio Review

 Deadline for ONLINE Portfolio Submission to the Film Production major

-Any portfolios received after the last day of finals week will not be reviewed.
+Any portfolios received after that date will NOT be reviewed.

 A student’s portfolio application must include the following items as attachments:

 You can access your advising transcript through LionPath.
 You will need to save a copy as a PDF file to submit with your portfolio.
 The two prerequisite courses (COMM 150 & COMM 242) should be listed on the transcript either as completed or in-progress.
 It does not need to be an official transcript.

 The creative writing exercise.

 Write a narrative inspired by a significant moment in your life from the perspective of someone other than yourself who was involved or witnessed the moment (double-spaces, 12-point, Courier font, 250-300 words).
 Seemingly small moments in our lives often turn out to be significant turning points.
 The way we see the world, and other people in it, is changed as a result of that particular experience.
 Use one such moment of realization from your life as a starting point for a short story where a character undergoes a change of awareness as a result of witnessing that moment.

 Sample of creative work